Women with long dark hair holding the OLAPLEX Rich Hydration Hair Mask

 • Conditioners moisturize, repair, and protect hair.
 The frequency and type of conditioning needed depends on hair type and texture, as well as other factors.

-• Rinse-out conditioners can be used with every wash cycle and are recommended a few times a week.
-Leave-in conditioners or conditioning treatments can be used as needed.
+• Rinse-out conditioners can be used with every wash cycle, and leave-in conditioners or deep conditioning treatments can be used as needed.

 • It’s important to know your hair’s specific conditioning needs to determine the best conditioning options for you.